Skip to main content

 Smaller carriers (<5% of US messaging volume) have not explicitly declared their throughput assignment details but we expect them to be in similar ranges for a given vetting score.

-Unlike SMS throughput, which depends on vetting score and campaign type, MMS throughput has been defined at a per number level by the operators.
-Each number linked to a campaign can send up to 50 messages per minute per operator.
-For a higher throughput, you can link multiple numbers in the same campaign.
+Unlike SMS throughput, which depends on vetting score and campaign type, MMS throughput has been defined at a per-number level by the carriers.
+Each number linked to a campaign can send up to 50 messages per minute per carrier.
+For higher throughput, you can link multiple numbers to the same campaign.

 T-Mobile TPD restrictions